anirban-nayak/SoC-Physical-Design-RTL2GDSII/README.md

 Similarly learning about de-coupling capacitors and noise margin is recommended at this point.

 In floorplanning, the IPs that have user-defined locations are arranged on the chip before automated placement and routing is carried out.
 So these are also called pre-placed cells.
 Before we move into the practical end of things, please also look into Power-Planning, the need for Power-Meshes.
 Build a familiarity with terms like Ground Bounce, Voltage Drop and Logical Cell Placement Blockage during Pin Placement.
+Ideally Power Distribution Network (PDN) Generation should happen during the floorplanning stage.
+But we shall be taking it up later in the flow.

 On your terminal, head over to *~/Desktop/work/tools/openlane_working_dir/openlane/configuration/* and open the *README* file:-